 Dyslexia as a Disability

-As you may have already guessed from the description of dyslexia, this disorder can have a significant effect on learning.
+As you may have already guessed from the description of dyslexia, this disorder can have a significant effect on learning, not only that but it also an economic impact.
 This is why the Australian government’s covered it under the Disability Discrimination Act 1992.
 This means people with dyslexia cannot be discriminated against and that educators must give them an equal chance at studying.

 However, it is not currently under the special needs section for every Australian Education Act.
 This can create some issues in schools, which means if your child is dyslexic, you’ll have to be their advocate in getting the right support at school.